mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

      - String
      - Legal user directory.
      - The Worker and Scheduler processes perform the necessary persistence during execution, such as node information for restoring the grouping and training the intermediate state of the service, and are saved via files.
-   * - MS_HCCL_CM_INIT
-     - Whether to use the CM method to initialize the HCCL.
-     - Integer
-     - 1 for using the method, 0 for not using.
-The default is 0.
-     - This environment variable is only recommended to be turned on for Ascend hardware platforms with a large number of communication domains.
-Turning on this environment variable reduces the memory footprint of the HCCL collection communication libraries, and the training tasks are executed in the same way as the rank table startup.
    * - GROUP_INFO_FILE
      - Specify communication group information storage path
      - String